xgrg/xgrg.github.io/content/2018-02-26-parallelize-TBSS.md

 0 0 0 0 0 0 0 -1 0
 ```

+There is also a function called `main_effects` to generate all the contrasts
+corresponding to the main effects of all the variables contained in the design
+matrix.

 ## Building the right `randomise` commands:

 Say we want the `M=8` contrasts to run on `N=4` processors.
 We need to build
   `N` `randomise` commands over `N` contrast files.
+The `randomise_parallel` function takes care of all this as shown hereafter.
-Let us assume in the following
+ (Let us assume in the following that all the `<arguments>` will be replaced
-  that all the `<arguments>` will be replaced with correct paths to the actual
+   with correct paths to the actual data)
-  data.
-The `randomise_parallel` function takes care of all this.

 ```python